mSreeja12/Drowsiness-Detection/README.md

 * Play alert sound if eyes are closed for X seconds
 * Extend to full drowsiness detection with blink rate, yawning, head tilt

----

-Would you like this saved as a downloadable `README.md` file?